WPDC

 WPDC (1600 kHz, "Sweet 16 WPDC") is a commercial AM radio station licensed to serve Elizabethtown, Pennsylvania.
-The station is owned by JVJ Communications, Inc. and airs an Oldies radio format, featuring hits from the 1960s, 70s and 80s.
+The station is owned by JVJ Communications, Inc. and airs an oldies radio format.
 The studios and offices are on Dairy Lane in Elizabethtown.

 WPDC is powered at 1,000 watts by day using a non-directional antenna.
 At night, to avoid interfering with other radio stations on AM 1600, WPDC reduces power to 7 watts.
 Listeners can hear the station on an FM translator on 102.1 MHz.

 History

-On March 15, 1955, Colonial Broadcasting Company applied to the Federal Communications Commission for a construction permit for a new 500-watt daytime-only AM station on 1600 kHz.
+On March 15, 1955, Colonial Broadcasting Company applied to the Federal Communications Commission (FCC) for a construction permit for a new 500-watt daytime-only AM station on 1600 kHz in Elizabethtown, Pennsylvania.
 The FCC granted the permit on August 1, 1957, by which time the station had been assigned the WEZN call sign.
 On May 23, 1958, WEZN signed on the air.

 The station went through many changes in ownership from the early 1960s to the mid-1980s.
 On August 1, 1961, the FCC granted a voluntary reassignment of the station's license to WEZN, Inc. The sale consummated on August 9, 1961.
 The FCC granted another voluntary reassignment of the license to Hershey Broadcasting Company, Inc. on November 4, 1963.
 The sale consummated on November 13, 1963.
 Following the sale, the call sign was changed to WHRY effective January 6, 1964.

 On March 13, 1969, the FCC granted a voluntary reassignment of the station's license to East Penn Broadcasting Corporation.
 The sale consummated on March 27, 1969.
 Following the sale, the call sign was changed to WEPN effective July 1, 1969.

 On September 22, 1970, the FCC granted a voluntary reassignment of the station's license to Smith Communications, Inc. Following the sale, the call sign was changed to WPDC effective February 1, 1971.

 On November 19, 1979, the FCC granted a voluntary reassignment of the station's license to Eastern Broadcasting Corporation.
 The sale consummated on January 3, 1980.
 This sale was followed by another voluntary reassignment of the license to Penn Broadcasting Corporation on February 25, 1980.
 The sale consummated on March 1, 1980.

 On September 20, 1984, the FCC granted a voluntary reassignment of the station's license to JVJ Communications, Inc. The sale consummated on December 7, 1984.